-Back in 2005, a small group of passionate wrestlers had a vision centered around the idea that if the lessons learned on the wrestling mat-- a strong work ethic, grit, perseverance, self-reliance, humility-- are applied to other areas of life, then so much more can be achieved in a lifetime.
-With humble beginnings that included a combined total of 26 programs in both high school and middle school, we at Beat the Streets are proud of the efforts that all of our supporters have provided to lead BTSNY to where it is today.
+In 2005, a small group of passionate wrestlers had a vision centered around the idea that if the lessons learned on the wrestling mat — a strong work ethic, discipline, perseverance, self-reliance, humility — are applied to other areas of life, then so much more can be achieved in a lifetime.

-The Annual Impact Reports listed below provide context and perspective to the work we've done, are doing, and will look to do in the future.
+The Annual Impact Reports listed below provide context and perspective to the work we have done, are doing, and will continue to do.